-Thanks to the successful implementation of the measures to contain the corona virus, a summer vacation in Upper Austria is possible again.
+Thanks to the successful implementation of the measures to contain the corona virus, an autumn and a winter vacation in Upper Austria is possible again.
 Step by step, gastronomy, accommodation, leisure and cultural facilities have been reopened.
 Our hosts look forward to seeing you again.
-Here is an overview of the most important information and regulations for a mindful and safe summer vacation 2020.
+Here is an overview of the most important information and regulations for a mindful and safe autumn and winter vacation 2020.

 Current travel, border and traffic information can be found on following pages:

-The federal government's stringent measures to contain COVID-19 were gradually relaxed.
-With the opening of the gastronomy businesses, the accommodation and the leisure time facilities it's possible to spend holidays in Upper Austria again.
-If we adhere to a few rules of conduct, we are safe together.
+The federal government's measures to contain COVID-19 were gradually relaxed.
+Catering and accommodation facilities as well as recreational facilities are open again and an autumn or winter vacation in Upper Austria is possible again.
+If we follow a few rules of conduct, we are safe together.

 In the event of cancellation or if you decide not to make your trip, the standard cancellation conditions of the respective accommodation company generally apply.
 Please contact your accommodation provider or your travel insurance company directly for further information.